 Get into the (festive) spirit of things with these fun activities!
 Keep those little hands and big minds busy with these easy Mid-Autumn crafts.

 Festivals gained new meaning after my daughter, Isha, was born.
 I was born and brought up in Mumbai where we celebrated most Hindu festivals, but now in a global city like Hong Kong, and with Isha, I’m getting the opportunity to learn about and participate in the rituals of so many more festivals.
 We’ve adopted the saying “When in Rome, do as the Romans do”, so we like to celebrate the Mid-Autumn Festival in our own little way.

 I’ve always been very fond of crafts, drawing and making things.
 Pinterest is by far the most visited app on my phone.
-Thankfully, my enthusiasm is contagious.
-Observing my excitement about making something new through the years has rubbed off on Isha and now, she loves to join me in whatever way she can.
+Thankfully, my enthusiasm is contagious and has helped introduce art to my daughter.
+She loves to join me in whatever way she can.
 Here are a few things we have made and experimented with.
 Try it with your children and you may just find that you have a “Little Miss or Master Maker” at home!